 Once students have been awarded a degree by the university, they may not repeat a course as a part of that degree for the purpose of changing the grade or GPA on the official transcript.
 However, courses may be repeated in order to qualify for post-baccalaureate programs or to enter graduate school.

 A course may be repeated for multiple credits toward graduation only when so designated in the catalog course description and approved by the faculty advisor.
 In cases where this regulation is violated, only the last effort will be calculated into the GPA and all other attempts will be recorded as “no credit” or the equivalent.

 Withdrawing from the university is defined as “dropping all courses in which the student is currently enrolled.”
 Failure to file an official request may result in grades of F for courses in progress.
 A student who withdraws from the university according to the procedures stipulated will be allowed a grace period of two working days to rescind the withdrawal.
 Any state requirements for more stringent refund policies will take precedence over Wayland policy and will be honored.
 The university calendar notes last dates to withdraw.
 Final examination days and days thereafter are specifically excluded.
 Any state requirements for a longer grace periods will take precedence over university policy and will be honored.

 Students enrolled at the Plainview campus must file a Withdrawal Card with the university registrar’s office by the last day to withdraw as indicated in the university calendar.
-The Withdrawal Card must be approved by the director of admissions, dean of students, dorm counselor/housing director, librarian, university store, financial aid, coordinator of student financial accounts, vice president of academic affairs, vice president for enrollment management, and the university registrar.
+The Withdrawal Card must be approved by the dean of students, dorm counselor/housing director, librarian, university store, financial aid, director of student accounts, executive vice president/ provost, vice president for enrollment management and the university registrar.

 Students enrolled at the external campuses must file an ADD/DROP Request form which must be signed by the external campus executive director/dean.